 My tutorial is all about a technique that I just love and never get tired of...

-Continue with a third layer of the same colours, each time using more ink and upping the saturation of the colours
+Continue with a third layer and further of the same colours, each time using more ink and upping the saturation of the colours

 I also like to colour the background of my watercoloured images to add more depth and realism to the picture, so making sure that your previous colouring is completely dry, let's move onto the background....